imacrayon/alpine-ajax/docs/comparisons.md

 Alpine.js was originally created as a companion to Laravel Livewire, so of course Alpine.js and Livewire pair flawlessly together for handling client-side interactions.

-Livewire's JavaScript bundle weighs in at ~43kB compared to only ~5kB for Alpine AJAX + Alpine Morph.
+Livewire's JavaScript bundle weighs in at 43kB compared to only 4kB for Alpine AJAX.